Alex Bendersky

 What is mental health practice management software?

-Mental health practice management software is a platform designed specifically for behavioral health clinics to manage scheduling, billing, insurance verification, telehealth, documentation, and financial reporting in one system.
-Unlike generic healthcare software, it supports recurring therapy sessions, behavioral health billing codes, and long-term treatment workflows.
+Mental health practice management software is a platform designed specifically for behavioral health organizations to manage scheduling, billing, insurance verification, telehealth, documentation, and financial reporting in one system.
+For multi-site groups, it also standardizes these workflows and reporting across every location and provider.

 How much does mental health practice management software cost?